lxmrc/lxmrc.github.io/_pages/about.md

 I'm interested in :
   - Ruby, either on Rails or regular
   - Back-end development in particular
-  - Linux, Docker, CI/CD and devops in general
+  - Linux, Docker, CI/CD, devops, etc.
   - Why learning is hard and how to do it better

+Lately I am especially interested in learning idioms, design patterns, code smells and refactoring.

 ---